DPDK/dpdk/doc/guides/prog_guide/rte_security.rst

    :start-after: Enumeration of rte_security_session_protocol 8<
    :end-before: >8 End enumeration of rte_security_session_protocol.

-Currently the library defines configuration parameters for IPsec and PDCP only.
-For other protocols like MACSec, structures and enums are defined as place holders which will be updated in the future.

 IPsec related configuration parameters are defined in ``rte_security_ipsec_xform``

 MACsec related configuration parameters are defined in ``rte_security_macsec_xform``